ravishankarkumar/vidyamarg.com/docs/books/physics/index.md

 **Note**: This is a beta version of the Physics Book.
 Full solutions, videos, and animations are coming soon!
 Share your feedback.

+**Beta Version**: Some equations may not render correctly.
+Solutions, videos, and animations coming soon!
+Share feedback.

 Welcome to the **Physics Book** by VidyaMarg, your definitive resource for mastering physics in **JEE Main, JEE Advanced, and NEET**.
 Designed for students preparing for competitive exams, our free book offers:

 - **Clear English Chapters**: In-depth, concise explanations of physics concepts in standard English.